-As a first step, extended business travelers, generally, will need to obtain a Belgian work permit type B (for employment < 90 days) or a Single Permit (for employment > 90 days) before they enter Belgium.
-The foreign employer is required to file the application for the work permit with the Belgian competent regional authorities where the individual will perform the activities.
-Work permits type B can be obtained for individuals who are highly skilled and earn a minimum yearly gross salary of 42,696 euros (EUR) for the Flemish Region or EUR42,869 for the Brussels or Walloon Region.
-Alternatively, work permits type B are available for individuals in a management position who earn a minimum yearly gross salary of EUR68,314 for the Flemish Region or EUR71,521 in the Brussels and Walloon Region.
+As a first step, extended business travelers, generally, will need to obtain a Belgian work permit type B (for employment < 90 days) or a Single Permit (for employment > 90 days) before they enter Belgium (principle).
+The foreign employer is required to file the application for the work permit or Single Permit with the Belgian competent regional authorities where the individual will perform the activities.
+A Work permit type B or Single Permit can be obtained for individuals who are highly skilled and earn a minimum yearly gross salary of 42,696 euros (EUR) for the Flemish Region or EUR42,869 for the Brussels or Walloon Region.
+Alternatively, work permits type B or Single Permits are available for individuals in a management position who earn a minimum yearly gross salary of EUR68,314 for the Flemish Region or EUR71,521 in the Brussels and Walloon Region.

-The work permit allows the individual to perform professional activities on Belgian territory.
+The work permit B or Single Permit allows the individual to perform professional activities on the Belgian territory.

-In some cases, a specific Belgian work permit exemption might be available for extended business travelers depending on the duration and the purpose of the stay in Belgium.
+In some cases, a specific Belgian work permit or Single Permit exemption might be available for business travelers depending on the duration and the purpose of the stay in Belgium.

 As a second step, depending on the nationality of the individual, duration and purpose of the stay in Belgium, the individual might also need to obtain a visa allowing entry to the Belgian territory.

-The application for the visa needs to be made at the Belgian competent Embassy or Consulate in the home country/territory of the individual.
+The application for the visa needs to be made at the Belgian competent Embassy or Consulate in the home country/jurisdiction of the individual.